Fall 2022 Events

-False!
+No!
 When you’re looking for your first internship, it can often seem like employers want you to have internship experience before they’ll consider your application.
 This can be discouraging, to say the least.
 However, there are several ways you can use your application materials to show what a strong candidate you are, even before your first internship experience.

 First, remember that when employers ask for “experience”, they usually don’t require that this experience come from an internship.
 Experience can come from your classes, jobs, student orgs, volunteering, or personal projects!
 For example, if you’re applying for an internship with an NGO that supports newly arrived refugees in Wisconsin, that 15-page paper you wrote about asylum-seekers in the European Union would be extremely relevant – and would also highlight your writing, research, and analysis skills!